Business Loan Calculators for Every Financing Product

 When a potential borrower completes an application, the lending company performs both a credit and background check.
-Occasionally, lenders pass on the cost of these verifications once they’ve come to terms with the applicant.
+Occasionally, lenders pass on the cost of these verifications.

 Origination fees serve as a way for lenders to recoup their administrative costs for servicing a loan.
 Typically, an origination fee is expressed as a percentage of the principal of the loan.
-For example, if you have come to terms on a loan for $50,000 with a 1% origination fee, you will be required to pay an upfront fee of $500.
+For example, if you’ve come to terms on a loan for $50,000 with a 1% origination fee, you’ll be required to pay an upfront fee of $500.

 Late Payment Fee

-If for whatever reason you are late in paying your regularly scheduled loan payment, lenders may charge an additional late payment fee.
+If for whatever reason you’re late making your regularly scheduled loan payment, lenders may charge an additional late payment fee.
 This fee can also come into play even if your lender uses automatic payments from your bank accounts.
 A late charge can be assessed if your account was found to have insufficient funds.

 Check Processing Fee

-In today’s electronic-everything world, it’s quite common for lenders to accept payment through ACH.
-The majority of borrowers also prefer to pay through ACH payments although some still feel more comfortable with a physical check.
-Some lenders do charge a fee to process these paper checks, however, so be sure to verify with any lender you speak to how they accept payment.
+In today’s electronic-everything world, it’s quite common for lenders to accept payment through Automated Clearing House (ACH) withdrawals.
+Some lenders do charge a fee to process these paper checks, however, so be sure to verify acceptable payment methods with any prospective lender.

-While this is not a common practice with all lenders, certain companies will charge an additional fee if you pay off the outstanding balance of your loan before it’s final payment date.
-Essentially, this is to make sure that the lender is recouping all of their costs of preparing and providing the loan.
+While this is not a common practice with lenders, certain companies will charge an additional fee if you pay off your outstanding loan balance early.
+Essentially, this is to make sure that the lender is recouping all of the costs of preparing and providing the loan.
 The fee is typically determined as a percentage of the outstanding balance when paying off the remainder of the loan.

-There is a chance you will need to pay a fee when applying for an SBA loan.
-Since the government guarantees part of every SBA loan, lender partners who actually issue the loans are required to pay a portion of the guarantee the Small Business Administration.
+There’s a chance you’ll need to pay a fee when applying for an SBA loan.
+Since the government guarantees part of every SBA loan, lender partners who issue the loans are required to pay a portion of the guarantee to the Small Business Administration.
 It’s not uncommon for the lender to pass this cost onto the borrower.

 A draw fee applies exclusively to business lines of credit.
-Essentially, lenders are able to charge a fee ranging between 1% and 3% based on the amount you’ve drawn.
-Some lenders require borrowers to withdraw a certain amount of money at specific times, meaning that you cannot leave your account idle.
+Essentially, lenders charge a fee ranging between 1% and 3% based on the amount you’ve drawn.
+Some lenders require borrowers to withdraw a certain amount of money at specific times, meaning that you can’t leave your account idle.
 While it’s a lesser-known fee, the total charges can add up.

-Compared to the other charges we’ve described above, closing costs are not a fee necessarily.
-Closing costs are an aggregation of every possible cost and fee your loan subject to.
-Just as we’ve described with every fee above, it’s imperative to keep your eyes open for every cost beyond your interest or factor rate.
+Compared to the other charges we’ve described, closing costs are not a fee necessarily.
+Closing costs are an aggregation of every possible cost and fee your loan is subject to.
+It’s imperative to keep your eyes open for every cost beyond your interest or factor rate.
 While the APR will be your final cost, understanding what lies beneath these calculations could save you hundreds, if not thousands, of dollars.

 How You Can Reduce Your Loan Costs

-One of the greatest advantages of using a loan payment calculator is that you can estimate how much one type of loan could cost you.
-While having this upfront appraisal is remarkably useful, there are still ways for you to reduce your costs before or after you come to terms.
+One of the greatest advantages of using a business loan payment calculator is that you can estimate how much one type of loan could cost you.
+While having this upfront appraisal is remarkably useful, there are still ways for you to reduce your costs before or after you finalize a loan.

 Let’s take a look at the three most common ways for reducing your costs:

-Just as it would be with any other bill, it’s important to continually make your minimum payments on schedule.
-Paying on time not only makes your life easier, but you also stand to benefit your credit score.
+Just as it would be with any other bill, it’s important to make your minimum payments on schedule.
+Paying on time not only makes your life easier, but your credit score also stands to benefit.
 One of the easiest ways to stick to a schedule is to set calendar reminders in your smartphone’s calendar or, better yet, set up your account for automatic payments.

-Similar to what you would find with a traditional bank, a business term loan provides flexibility and stability for any business when they’re in need of working capital.
-With a traditional term loan, businesses are able to secure between $10,000 – $2,000,000 with terms up to 5 years on a set repayment schedule.
+Similar to what you would find with a traditional bank, a business term loan provides flexibility and stability for any business in need of working capital.
+With a traditional term loan, businesses are able to secure up to $250,000 with terms up to 5 years on a set repayment schedule.

-Government-guaranteed long-term loans from the Small Business Administration.
+These are government-guaranteed long term loans from the Small Business Administration (SBA).
 The most popular SBA program is known as the SBA 7(a).
 Thanks to its connection to the government, SBA loans are not as risky to the lender who is actually providing the funds.

-Terms can range between 5 and 25 years with loan amounts between $5,000 and $5,000,000.
-SBA loans feature very attractive interest rates starting at 6% and are capped around 9%.
+Terms can range between 5 and 25 years with loan amounts up to $5,000,000.
+SBA loans feature very attractive interest rates starting at 6.25%.

 To calculate what an SBA loan might cost your business, click here.

-Much like a term loan, business lines of credit are similar to the lines of credit that you would find through a traditional bank.
-You are able to borrow up to a maximum credit limit and only pay interest on the capital you borrowed.
+With business lines of credit you’re able to borrow up to a maximum credit limit and only pay interest on the capital you borrowed.

-Repayment terms range up to 3 years with loan amounts settling between $5,000 and $500,000.
-While interest rates for business lines of credit start at 8%, they can be a bit more expensive than what you’d find through a traditional bank.
-The advantage of working with a lender or a bank, however, is that the speed of funding can be as fast as 1 business day.
+Repayment terms range up to 2 years with loan amounts up to $250,000.
+While interest rates for business lines of credit start at 8%, this type of financing can be a bit more expensive than what you’d find through a traditional bank.
+The advantage of working with a lender over a bank is that the speed of funding can be as fast as 1 business day.

-Hopefully the 3 loan options we discussed in the previous section help you determine which type of loan will work best for your business.
-While cost is obviously an important element to consider, it is not the only factor you need to consider.
+While cost is obviously an important element to consider, it’s not the only factor you need to consider.